philipwalton/blog/_posts/2013-07-08-how-to-unit-test-private-functions-in-javascript.markdown

 ### An Example Implementation

 Assuming you're already using a build system (if you're not I highly recommend doing so), adding an extra step to strip out test-only code blocks is relatively easy.
-Below is an example of how you could implement this using [GruntJS](http://gruntjs.com/) and the [grunt-strip-code](https://github.com/philipwalton/grunt-strip-code) plugin I created.
+Below is an example of how you could implement this using [GruntJS](http://gruntjs.com/) and the [grunt-strip-code](https://github.com/philipwalton/grunt-strip-code) plugin.

 First, make sure to add the task as a dependency to your project: